MalkovichMalkovich/Template/README.md

 	</foreach>
 </ul>
 ```
-In this example the provide a single `$people` variable to the `foreach` tag to itterate on.
+In this example we provide a single `$people` array to the `foreach` tag to itterate over.

 ```html
 <ul>